pwnjack/journal/_posts/2014-09-02-prefer-mac-windows-work.md

 Cons:
 Very bad user permissions management
-Too long file name doesn&#8217;t work (programmatically speaking this is a big deal)
+Too long file name doesn't work (programmatically speaking this is a big deal)
 Setup a working environment is usually a pain and a lot time expensive
 Updates every day, seriously, every f\***ing day
 Virus vulnerable
-The OS is not built and designed for every hardware so all hardware configurations are compromise, not it&#8217;s best
+The OS is not built and designed for every hardware so all hardware configurations are compromise, not it's best
 Internet Explorer
-Long and messy installations, always getting unwanted software installed every time you install something if you don&#8217;t pay attention to small and hidden checkboxes
+Long and messy installations, always getting unwanted software installed every time you install something if you don't pay attention to small and hidden checkboxes
 Less intuitive (for beginners)
 Silly filesystem incompatibilities with other devices

-&nbsp;

 **Mac**